OppositeNor/last-opengl-project/README.md

 # MLGL Renderer

-This is originally a final project for my Computer Graphics course, and later I decided to keep working on it and added a lot new features.
+This is originally a final project for my Computer Graphics course.
+Later I decided to keep working on it and added some new features.

 This will also my last renderer implemented in OpenGL.
-Later I'll learn Vulkan and use that as the primary Graphics API I'm going to use.
+Later I'll learn Vulkan and use that as the primary Graphics API.

-These are some features that this project support
+This renderer supports the following features:

 * Shadowmap